-Gazettes: These are government documents emanating from Government Agencies be it Federal or State.
+Gazette: This is a government document emanating from a Government Agency, be it Federal or State.
 Gazettes are printed and obtained from Ministry of Information through Government Press.

 A Gazette is in a pamphlet form and contains information on government and the activities of its agencies.
 In a similar vein, some other government documents may provide some reference information.
 Examples